 Even with the best protocols in place, treating psychiatric patients who have tested positive for COVID-19 poses challenges for mental health care professionals.
 But what if there was a way to monitor patients from a safe distance?

-A team of clinicians from McLean Hospital’s Center of Excellence in Geriatric Psychiatry and engineers from MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL) have reported being able to monitor a COVID-19 patient remotely via a device that tracks the patient’s breathing, movement, and sleep patterns by using wireless signals.
+A team of clinicians from McLean Hospital’s Division of Geriatric Psychiatry and engineers from MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL) have reported being able to monitor a COVID-19 patient remotely via a device that tracks the patient’s breathing, movement, and sleep patterns by using wireless signals.

 The team is co-led by Ipsit Vahia, MD, medical director of the McLean Institute for Technology in Psychiatry, and Dina Katabi, PhD, from CSAIL.
 The CSAIL team’s device, called “Emerald,” has been used in multiple hospitals and assistive care facilities, including with a COVID-19 patient at Heritage Assisted Living in the Boston suburb of Framingham.

 Emerald is a Wi-Fi-like box that analyzes the wireless signals in the environment.
 (The signals emit roughly 1000 times less radiation than a standard cellphone.)
 The device uses artificial intelligence to gather people’s vital signs, sleep, and movement.
 It was developed by Katabi and her research group at CSAIL.

 “For older adults in assisted living environments, we are noticing significant increases in symptoms such as anxiety and depression, resulting from a combination of isolation, disruption in their routines, and especially if they have peers in their facility who test positive for the coronavirus,” said Vahia.
 “These symptoms are amplified if they develop COVID-19 themselves.
 Emerald may offer us a way to track respiratory symptoms as well as behavioral symptoms simultaneously and remotely.”